A History of the KCC Reads Program

 - 2002 - 2003: The Color of Water, by James McBride

 To the right, you will notice book covers for each year of the program.
-With the exception of the years 2002-2006 and 2010-2012, clicking on any cover will take you to completed content for that year’s programming.
-Material for the missing years will soon be available.
+With the exception of the years 2002-2006 and 2010-2012, clicking on any cover will take you to information regarding that year’s programming.
 Please take a minute to peruse the KCC Reads archive.